-Serve with grains and/or fresh flatbread: You can serve this quick dish with rice or other grain.
+You can serve this quick dish with rice or other grain.
 I happened to have some cooked black forbidden rice on hand, but you can use brown Basmati or white Jasmine rice, or even quinoa or couscous.
-For a real treat, add fresh naan or other flatbread to the meal, instead of or in addition to grain.
+For a heftier meal, add fresh naan or other flatbread to the meal, instead of or in addition to grain.